Bryanjazo/Pathrise-back-end/README.md

 I used `CSV` to allow my application to parse through the csv file provided and extracts the data the way I need it to to make a `job_source`. this extracts the correct data for me.

 I used `pry` which allows me to debug errors by providing me with insight on params what each variable means and what’s going on.

+Used `Hirb` as well and allows me to see my tables in a more structured way in rails console.

 # CSV File.